RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

-# NBA 3-Point Shooting Trends Analysis 🏀
+# NBA 3-Point Shooting Analysis 🏀

 ## 0. Overview
 The NBA has experienced numerous transformative eras since the ABA-NBA merger, each bringing revolutionary changes to the game.
 One of the most significant eras is the current 3-Point Revolution, which began in the mid-2010s.
 Over the past decade, the prominence of the 3-point shot has dramatically reshaped the game, a stark contrast to earlier decades.
 This study analyzes NBA game and season data from 1999–2000 to 2022–2023 regular seasons to observe 3-point shooting trends and provide a comprehensive scoring analysis focused on contemporary player shooting behaviors.